Skip to Main Content

 Quick Links to Periodicals of Interest

-These links will take you to a listing of available issues of several fashion-related periodicals.
+These links will take you to a listing of available issues of several animation-related periodicals.
 Once you see the listing of journals by date, clicking on any date will take you to a listing of articles available full text in that issue.

 Databases for Animation Research